Loudness Contour Modifiers

 JEAN-MICHEL JARRE & VINCE CLARKE Automatic Parts 1 + 2

 The French synth maestro’s first album for since ‘Teo & Tea’ in 2007 was an opus entitled ‘Electronica 1 – The Time Machine’ featuring collaborations with TANGERINE DREAM, JOHN CARPENTER, LITTLE BOOTS, MASSIVE ATTACK among many.
 But the two part ‘Automatic’ with VINCE CLARKE was the highlight, taking in the best of the tune based elements of both artists while not letting one party dominate.
-VCJMJ was certainly a more entertaining and artistically realised proposition than the polarising techno of VCMG!
+VCJMJ was certainly a more artistically realised proposition than the polarising techno of VCMG!

 Available on the album ‘Electronica 1: The Time Machine’ via Columbia Records